What are endometrial polyps?

 Endometrial polyps are caused by the overgrowth of endometrial tissue, which is the lining of the uterus that swells and then shrinks during the menstrual cycle.
 Endometrial polyps are estrogen-sensitive, with hormones in the bloodstream playing a role in their occurrence.

 - Hormone replacement therapy after menopause, particularly where the dose of estrogen is high

 - Treatment with the medication tamoxifen for breast cancer, after menopause

 Transvaginal ultrasound (TVUS) is the first-line method for evaluating women with abnormal vaginal bleeding.
 During a TVUS, a thin, wand-like device is placed inside the vagina and uterus, where it emits ultrasonic waves.
 The doctor may be able to identify a uterine polyp by examining this ultrasound.

 If the ultrasound finding is uncertain, there are two other options.
 One is where the physician carries out a more specialized ultrasound, called a sonohysterography or a saline infusion sonogram (SIS).
 In this procedure, the doctor injects a small amount of saline into the uterus to expand the uterine cavity and provide a clearer picture.

-The second option, where a TVUS is uncertain, is a hysteroscopy.
-This allows a more direct view of the inside of the uterus using a hysteroscope: a lighted camera mounted on a flexible rod.
+The second option, should a TVUS be uncertain, is a hysteroscopy.
+This allows a more direct view of the inside of the uterus, using a hysteroscope: a lighted camera mounted on a flexible rod.
 The hysteroscope may be equipped with an additional tool to gather a biopsy sample.
 A suction catheter could also be used to gather an endometrial biopsy.
 The tissue sample will then be analyzed to see if it indicates uterine cancer.